 It’s hard to believe the stock market was hitting new highs just five weeks ago.
-October has been a rough month.
-I know some people are getting nervous based on questions or comments I’ve heard from friends, neighbors, and clients.
+October (2018) was a rough month and I know some people are getting nervous based on questions or comments I’ve heard from friends, neighbors, and clients.
 One person asked me whether they should proceed with buying a house in light of what’s going on in the stock market.
 Another asked me if I thought the market would recover before they needed to take their RMD next year, and a third asked if I thought we were at or near the bottom.

 The bad news is I never know if the market is going to bounce right back as it has done dozens of times over the past several years, or if this is the beginning of a larger decline.
 The good news is this type of volatility is completely normal and expected.